You are currently viewing OCEN Network: Revolutionizing India Credit Ecosystem

 Potential Impact and Future Prospects:

 The implementation of OCEN could significantly impact India’s financial ecosystem.
 By unlocking credit access for MSMEs, the engine of India’s economic growth, OCEN can boost their productivity and competitiveness.
-The estimated credit gap of $380 billion in the MSME sector can be effectively filled by leveraging the power of digital platforms and OCEN’s standardisation.
+Leveraging the power of digital platforms and OCEN’s standardisation effectively fills the estimated credit gap of $380 billion in the MSME sector.

 Moreover, OCEN can encourage the creation of specialised origination and tailored credit products, such as microloans for specific sectors or communities.
 This opens up new revenue streams for lenders while enabling borrowers to access credit products that cater to their unique needs.